jharwell/libra/docs/usage/analysis.rst

    * - Shared library

-     - Used compdb if it exists, otherwise obtain {defs, includes, etc.} from target directly.
+     - Use compdb if it exists, otherwise obtain {defs, includes, etc.} from target directly.

    * - Static library

-     - Used compdb if it exists, otherwise obtain {defs, includes, etc.} from target directly.
+     - Use compdb if it exists, otherwise obtain {defs, includes, etc.} from target directly.

    * - Interface library